San Angelo, Texas: San Angelo Museum of Art

 The San Angelo Museum of Fine Arts opened in 1999 in downtown San Angelo on the banks of the Concho River, built with local limestone and end-grain Texas mesquite.
 It attracts over 85,000 visitors a year, and is home to the National Ceramic Competition.

 San Angelo Performing Arts Center

 The San Angelo Performing Arts Center (SAPAC) provides access to the highest level of performing arts by presenting local, national, and international touring shows at two historic venues: the 1,350-seat 1928 Murphey Auditorium and the Stephens Performing Arts Center (formerly a Coca-Cola factory), which contains the 300-seat Brooks and Bates Theater, a black-box theater, seven ballet studios, and administrative spaces.
 Since its inaugural 2017–18 season, SAPAC has hosted over 100 performances annually.

 Art galleries

-Downtown San Angelo is home to a few art galleries.
-Raw 1899 is a wine bar that frequently holds exhibitions.
-Art in Uncommon Places has an outdoor Pop Art Museum and maintains Paintbrush Alley.
-A free trolley service is available to the public.
+Downtown San Angelo is home to a collection of art galleries.
+The San Angelo Museum of Fine Arts; Art in Uncommon Places has an outdoor Pop Art Museum and maintains Paintbrush Alley.
+A free trolley service is available to the public during Downtown Stroll events.